SettleMint

 Evidence missingStop the operation until the legal, recovery, or compliance evidence is attached to the case record.

-The Custodian role also enables freeze, unfreeze, and wallet-recovery operations.
+The Custodian role also enables balance freeze and unfreeze operations, as well as wallet recovery.
 For API use, see Execute forced transfers through the API and Token holders and transfers.
 For reconciliation after the write, see Token events.
 For the normal compliance path, see Compliance transfer flow.
 For permissions, see Per-Asset RBAC.

 On this page